masesgroup/JCOBridge-Examples/README.md

 More information on [www.jcobridge.com](https://www.jcobridge.com)

 ## The Short way
-to explore the examples you need to perform the following pass
+to explore the examples you need to perform the following steps:
-1. Download the last trial relise from this [link](https://www.jcobridge.com/wpdownloads/)
+1. Download the last trial release from this [link](https://www.jcobridge.com/wpdownloads/)
 2. Install it following the wizard
 3. Clone this repository
+4. Use directly the executables ready into Output directories, or
-4. Enjoy the jcobridge with your preferred development tools
+5. Enjoy the jcobridge with your preferred development tools

 ## Repository Content
-In this repository is possible to find example code for the different programming language supported by JCObridge.
+In this repository it is possible to find example code for the different programming language supported by JCObridge.
-The examples are organized in tho main folder, JVM and CLR that contains the relative projects.
-Before execute the code is needed that examples of booth world are compiled, because no runtime compilation of foreign code is done, only execution.
+The examples are organized in two main folder, JVM and CLR that contains the relative projects.
+Before execute the code is needed that examples of both world are compiled, because no runtime compilation of foreign code is done, only execution.
 ## .NET to Java Examples
 ### Java Class Use Example
 This is a basic example where we call the simple class defined in JavaClass.java from a .NET application.